 - Go back a step further to the oft-overlooked Koudelka, which Shadow Hearts is a sequel to.
 This game is dark and deadly serious, as is fitting for a Survival Horror RPG, and makes Shadow Hearts look like a laugh riot high adventure in comparison.
 Roger Bacon is the only real source of humor in the game, while everyone else is depressed and soaked in tragedy and horror.
 The bad ending is the canonical ending for this one.

-- As this article about Sonic Colors says, Sega aims to invoke this trope for the Sonic the Hedgehog series, starting with Sonic And The Secret Rings, after the Darker and Edgier games of Shadow the Hedgehog and Sonic the Hedgehog (2006).
-Sonic Generations appears to continue in the same vein.
+- As this article about Sonic Colors says, Sega aims to invoke this trope for the Sonic the Hedgehog series, starting with Sonic and the Secret Rings, after the Darker and Edgier games of Shadow the Hedgehog and Sonic the Hedgehog (2006).
+Sonic Generations continues in the same vein, and Sonic Boom, both the game and the cartoon, are pure goofiness.

 - The Persona series went this route with Persona 4, which despite its plot about serial killers and the sublimation of humanity's consciousness into the sea of shadows as orchestrated by the embodiments of self-destructive desire, is just so darn cheerful and optimistic its signature color scheme is sunshine yellow, its mascot is a colorful and pun-spewing teddie bear, and it ends with an unambiguously happy ending.
 After its predecessors' soul-crushing "Good" endings, and especially within the greater Megaten franchise, this was quite the Mood Whiplash.

-- The Command & Conquer Red Alert series gives us this.
+- The Command & Conquer: Red Alert Series gives us this.
 The first installment is fairly serious, with you either leading the Soviet Union's attempt to conquer Europe or the heroic Allied defense in an alternate World War II using mostly-realistic weapons.
-The second game features out-of-place technology (well, more of it than the first game), Psychic Powers, and attack squid.
+The second game features out-of-place technology (More of it than the first game), Psychic Powers, and attack squid.
 The third game includes, among other things, bear cannons and Tim Curry.

 - The original LEGO Star Wars was a fairly straight retelling of the prequel trilogy with some added jokes along the way.
 Later LEGO Adaptation Games were full-on over-the-top parodies that only nominally followed the events of the films they were based on.